 Retention period and inspection

 I do not keep your personal data for longer than necessary.
-If you unsubscribe from the mailing list, Mailerlite saves the cancellation of your subscription to ensure that you no longer receive the newsletter.
+If you unsubscribe from the mailing list, Mailchimp saves the deregistration to ensure that you no longer receive the newsletter.
 Data for which a statutory retention period applies cannot be deleted.
 You can send a request for access, correction, deletion, data transfer, request for withdrawal of your permission or objection to the processing of your personal data to firstname.lastname@example.org.

 This privacy statement is tailored to the use of and the possibilities on my website.
 Any adjustments and/or changes to the website may lead to changes in this privacy statement.
 It is therefore advisable to regularly consult this privacy statement.